saneletm/swanglish/README.md

 ###Version1
 ---
-- This version will be a web application capable of doing
+_- This version will be a web application capable of doing_
  * English to SiSwati
  * SiSwati to English <br />
 tranlations